01 of 06

 Never mix hydrogen peroxide with household ammonia, chlorine bleach or vinegar in a closed container because dangerous gases can form.

 You're also wasting your money if you use both hydrogen peroxide and chlorine bleach in the same wash load.
 Combining the two will not double the whiteness of dingy laundry.
 The sodium hypochlorite of the chlorine bleach is a much stronger oxidant and immediately breaks down the hydrogen peroxide into just plain water.
 Opt for one or the other in each load.Continue to 2 of 6 below.

 White clothes become dull and yellowed over time due to exposure to body soil, dye transfer from other fabrics, and residue from excess laundry detergent and fabric softener that gets trapped in the fabric fibers.

-Since most commercial oxygen-based bleaches (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite), are composed of ingredients that break down into hydrogen peroxide along with some brightening additives, you can use 3% hydrogen peroxide instead directly in the washer.
+Since most commercial oxygen-based bleaches are composed of ingredients that break down into hydrogen peroxide along with some brightening additives, you can use three-percent hydrogen peroxide instead.

 Simply add one cup of hydrogen peroxide to the washer drum before adding water or clothes.
 The hydrogen peroxide can also be placed in the automatic bleach dispenser of the washer where it will be dispersed into the wash cycle.